 In order to qualify under the Jones Act and to file a claim against your employer, you need to be able to show that you are a “seaman” as it is defined under federal law.
-A seaman is typically defined as someone who performs a substantial amount of his or her work on a ship, boat, or other vessel, but the definition is a complicated one.
+A seaman is typically defined as someone who performs a substantial amount of his or her work on a ship, boat, or other vessels, but the definition is a complicated one.

 Generally speaking, you must be able to prove the following three conditions in order to qualify under the Jones Act: